matthewepler/notebook/javascript_unit_testing/javascript_unit_testing.md

 Create a test folder at the same level as the `package.json` file. **It should be called 'test,** not tests or anything else.

 All test files should be put in the 'test' directory.
-To run them, all you have to do now is use npm:
+They should be titled something like 'filename_test.js' To run them, all you have to do now is use npm:
 `npm test`